microsoft/WhatTheHack/023-AdvancedKubernetes/Student/01-setup.md

 The first challenge is to setup your local environment as well as the AKS cluster you will be running on.

+## Description

+Install each of the CLI tools and ensure you can login to each of the online services.
+We will be using these later in the challenges

 ## Challenge

 1. Install Docker
 1. Install Helm 3
 1. Create a Github Account
 1. Create a Docker Hub account
-1. Create an AKS cluster with 1 system and 2 user VM's
+1. Create an AKS cluster with a system pool with 1 VM and a user pool with 2 VM's
 1. Attach ACR to the AKS cluster
 1. Install Curl
 1. Install JQ